-2/ Consultations with Government Agencies:
+Consultations with Government Agencies

-Appendix 2 lists the staff consulted in the different agencies and provides notes on the meetings.
+Annex III lists the staff consulted in the different agencies and provides notes on the meetings.
 In each case, Departments were asked to identify their priority environmental concerns (or identify strategies or plans expressing these) and to document past plans and activities addressing environmental issues.

-3/ Literature Review:
+Literature Review

 The bibliography lists the literature reviewed during the 3-14 December visit.
 The Country Report for UNCED provides a baseline for the situation at the time of the first Summit (Government of Niue, 1991).
-Two key documents then provided more detailed assessments of environmental concerns that were used as the framework for this report, the State of the Environment Report of Niue (Lane, 1994) and National Environmental Management Strategy of Niue (NEMS) (SPREP, 1994).
-A review part of the way through the decade since the Country Report to the Capacity Building supplies Rio for Environmental Management in the Pacific project (Pasisi, 1998), which, identifies specific sector capacity needs.
+Two key documents then provided more detailed assessments of environmental concerns that were used as the framework for this report: the State of the Environment Report of Niue (Lane, 1994) and the National Environmental Management Strategy of Niue (NEMS) (SPREP, 1994).
+A review part of the way through the decade since Rio is supplied by the Country Report to the Capacity Building for Environmental Management in the Pacific project (CBEMP) (Pasisi, 1998) which identifies specific sector capacity needs.
 Finally, the recently completed National Biodiversity Strategy and Action Plan (NBSAP) (Government of Niue 2001) serves as a very recent assessment of issues with a focus on biodiversity conservation.
 The actions identified within it are current and thus have been directly carried forward into 'work required' under the different environmental concerns (Section 3).

-An assessment undertaken by SPREP (Peteru, 1993) in 1992 provides a baseline against which to identify progress in the provision of legislation affecting the environment and sustainable development.
-The extent to which environmental concerns have been reflected in new laws or regulations since then is available.
-A list of legislation, which has been updated and new regulations/legislation introduced to Niue between 1900 and 2001 is provided as Appendix 3.
-Legislation is also covered under each environmental concern in Section 3.
+An assessment undertaken by SPREP (Peteru, 1993) in 1992 provides a baseline against which to monitor progress in the provision of legislation affecting the environment and sustainable development.
+The extent to which environmental concerns have been reflected in new laws or regulations since then is variable.

+A list of legislation that has been updated and new regulations/legislation introduced to Niue between 1990 and 2001 is provided as Annex V. Legislation is also covered under each environmental concern in Section 3.
+Two key pieces of legislation are still to be completed: an Environment Bill and an Environmental Planning Act.

-Section 3 summarises the information from the above three sources under different environmental concerns such as Marine, Terrestrial Habitats, Terrestrial Species, etc. Four headings are used for each concern:
+Section 3 summarises the information from the above three sources under different environmental concerns such as Marine, Terrestrial Habitats, Terrestrial Species, etc. Three headings are used for each concern:

-- 'Concerns Identified' listing all the issues identified from the three sources - 'Progress since 1992' listing progress made within different topics such as legislation, planning, field programmes to assess, for reporting to the WSSD, progress since the previous Earth Summit - 'Work still required' as identified from the three sources - 'Discussion' brief discussion provided in context of each section
+- Issues Identified listing all the issues identified from the three sources; - Progress since 1992 listing progress made within different topics such as legislation, planning, field programmes to assess, for reporting to the WSSD, progress since the previous Earth Summit; - Work still required as identified from the three sources.